Did you know?

 Governance – Austria expand

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In Austria, 61% of people say they trust their political institutions, more than the OECD average of 56%.
+Trust in government is essential for social cohesion and well-being.
+In Austria, 42% of people say they trust their national government, more than the OECD average of 39%.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
-In the most recent elections for which data is available, voter turnout in Austria was 82% of those registered.
+In the most recent elections for which data is available, voter turnout in Austria was 75% of those registered.
 This figure is higher than the OECD average of 72%.

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
-This is the case in Austria, where voter turnout is similar between men and women at respectively 84% and 80%.
+This is the case in Austria, where voter turnout is similar between men and women at an estimated 77% and 73%.
 While on average there are few differences between men and women concerning participation in elections, income can have a strong influence on voter turnout.
-In Austria, voter turnout for the top 20% of the population is an estimated 90%, whereas the participation rate of the bottom 20% is an estimated 79%.
-This 11 percentage point difference is slightly lower than the OECD average difference of 12 percentage points.
+In Austria, voter turnout for the top 20% of the population is an estimated 82%, whereas the participation rate of the bottom 20% is an estimated 72%.
+This 10 percentage point difference is slightly lower than the OECD average difference of 11 percentage points.